austinhaas/DEVS/README.md

 See the tests for example usage.

-See [this examples namespace](./src/pettomato/devs/examples/) for example components.
+See [this namespace](./src/pettomato/devs/examples/) for example models.

 See [these notes](./doc/notes.org) for more information on the implementation.